Junyoungson808/Code-102-reading-notes/README.md

 ## Reading-Notes
 My learning journal for Code Fellows!

-I've learned how to use some basic tools like *Italics*, **Bold Text**, and editing header size.
+My name is Jun, I go by He/Him, and I've learned how to use some basic tools like *Italics*, **Bold Text**, and editing header size.
 These commands are basic blocks in the fundamental building of my own site.
 Markdown is a language that allows us to create pages similar format to HTML.
 I've also learned how to format my page by using jekyl for a basic template.

 *A growth mindset is important in growth and success in this program and in any career field.*